AbuAbdULLAH-MuhammadAli/pic2kcal/paper/paper.md

 # Experiments {#sec:experiments}

 We divided the generated dataset into train/test/validation (.7/.15/.15) splits.
 The network was trained for 25 epochs using a batch size of 50 samples each batch.
-The samples were shuffled every epoch and we evaluated the performance of the model every 50th batch.
-We implemented all networks using Pytorch [@pytorch].
+The samples were shuffled every epoch and we evaluated the performance of the model every 200th batch.
+We implemented all networks using PyTorch [@pytorch].

 To evaluate the performance of the model we trained several networks and ran several experiments and evaluated them using the validation data set to get quick feedback.
 To measure the performance of the model we primarily compared the ground truth kcal information with the prediction of the network.